valevalerio/LORE_sa/README.md

 ## Contributing
 If you want to contribute to the library, please fork the repository and submit a pull request with the changes.
 The pull request will be reviewed by the maintainers and merged into the main branch if the changes are considered appropriate.
+The tests must pass before merging the pull request.

 ## Documentation